EmreUYGUNX/lumi-platform/docs/backend/database/query-optimization.md

 - In non-production environments an `EXPLAIN (ANALYZE, BUFFERS, FORMAT JSON)` plan is captured and logged at debug level.
 Plans are throttled to once every five minutes per unique query signature to keep output manageable.
 - If a query exceeds the Prisma timeout it is escalated with severity `error`.

+> Pair this document with the [Common Query Patterns](./query-patterns.md) reference when designing new data access helpers.
+The pattern catalogue lists the expected indexes and repository APIs for frequent workloads.

 ### Prometheus / Grafana quickstart

 1. Add a dashboard panel with query